goloroden/learning-lisp/README.md

 #### Values evaluating to false

-Besides `nil` there are a number of equivalents that also evaluate to `false`:
+Besides `nil` there are a number of expressions that also evaluate to `false` and are commonly referred to as equivalents to `nil` within conditions:

 - `'nil`
 - `()`